CharlesLenk/scad-export/tests/examples/README.md

 Demonstrates using the `Drawing` type to export a 2D circle to DXF.
 Drawings only support 2D types, but the usage is otherwise similar to `Model`.

+This example also demonstrates setting the "quantity", which creates the given number of copies of the file (3 copies in this example).

 #### [`image_export_example.py`](image_export_example.py)

 Shows how to use the `Image` export type to export images of a model to PNG.